 Focus has been given to HSE leadership and behavior based safety programs.
 Communication campaigns are made an integral part of the process.
 A Scoreboard focusing on leading indicators is used at different forums to continuously review the performance.

-Our structured crisis and emergency management plan enables us to make a quick and effective response to an emergency that could escalate into a crisis which could adversely affect the image and reputation of the Company.
-This plan caters for activities including field operations, drilling, seismic activities and all projects in addition to activities in the existing fields.
-The plan is periodically reviewed and practiced with drills and exercises.
-Emergency drills are mandatory for oil and gas, exploration, and production operations.
-This is also a requirement under the Oil & Gas (Safety in Drilling and Production) Regulations.
+Our structured crisis and emergency management plan enables us to deploy a quick and effective response, preventing a crisis that could adversely affect the image and reputation of the Company.
+This plan caters to activities including field operations, drilling, seismic activities, and all projects in addition to activities at Head office.
+The plan is periodically reviewed and practiced with drills and scenario based exercises.

 PROCESS SAFETY MANAGEMENT